 Impress your guests with this stunning and delicious English trifle recipe with custard!
-Made with angel food cake soaked in sherry and jam, custard, and whipped cream, this layered dessert is always a crowd pleaser!
+Made with a light angel food cake doused in sherry and jam, creamy homemade custard, fluffy whipped cream and topped with fresh strawberries and crunchy almonds.
+This layered dessert looks absolutely stunning served in a glass trifle dish and is full of so many different flavors and textures.
+After one taste, you’ll be hooked for life.
 Perfect to serve on Christmas, or for those other special occasions! {Vegetarian}

 If you’re on the hunt for the perfect recipe to serve up a crowd, this English trifle recipe with custard is to die for and should definitely be added to your list of must-try dessert recipes.